rohit180497/rohit180497/README.md

 ## ⚡ Fun fact:
 -  When I'm not training models, I'm training my arms at the gym!
 I enjoy pushing my limits with weightlifting and staying strong both mentally and physically.

+## 📦 My Published Packages
+- Check out my Python package EDAExcelReport (https://pypi.org/project/EDAExcelReport/) your go-to tool for effortless exploratory data analysis (EDA).
+With just a single line of code, you can generate comprehensive Excel reports, complete with statistics and visualizations, tailored for datasets with binary target variables.
+Simplify your EDA process today!

+- Designed and published MLEssentials on PyPI, providing a one-stop solution for machine learning development by resolving version compatibility issues across libraries.
+Simplifies model building and deployment—just install via pip and start developing without dependency conflicts. (https://pypi.org/project/MLEssentials/)

+- Designed and published WebScrapingTool on PyPI, to simplify the installation of essential web scraping libraries.
+With just one command, you can have access to all the major libraries needed to build and run web scrapers efficiently. (https://pypi.org/project/WebScrapingTool/)

 <!--
 **rohit180497/rohit180497** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.